ComPWA/pycompwa/doc/source/installation.rst

   import pycompwa

 from the Python interpreter.
-If that works, you can try out some of the examples from the :doc:`usage` page.
+If that works, you can try out some of the examples from the :doc:`/usage/workflow` page.

 Note that :command:`pip` **only allows you to install specific releases**.
 We therefore recommend following the :ref:`interactive installation